simp/simp-core/spec/acceptance/suites/README.md

 #### yum repositories enabled

-This test enables EPEL, SIMP 6_X_Dependencies, and Puppet repositories.
+This test enables EPEL, SIMP 6 (simp-community-simp for simp-vendored-r10k packages), SIMP 6 dependencies (simp-community-epel, simp-community-puppet, simp-community-postgresql), and Puppet repositories.
 It also creates and enables a local repository containing the component RPMs packaged in the SIMP release tarball.

 #### puppetserver installation